 Keen to get off the beaten track and love exploring smaller villages?
 If so, definitely check out the “Beaches ‘n’ Batches” area and also look at stunning views of the Hauraki Gulf.
 Lastly, the “Forest Heart” is ideal to get amongst the native bush, wetlands, and developing forests and streams.

-If you feel like you might get lost on your own or want to know more about your surroundings, a guided hike is a nice option.
+If you feel like you might have trouble finding the trail on your own or want to know more about your surroundings, a guided hike is a nice option.
 In this case, on the Waiheke Island Double Headland Coastal Walk you’ll enjoy a scenic walk in a small group led by an expert.
 Over 5 hours, you can learn about the history and land and walk at your own pace while taking in the animal and plant life that surrounds you.
-This tour is $250 NZD.

 14. Try archery and clay shooting